-Magellan sells products and services in the global marketplace and has manufacturing facilities in Canada, the United States and the United Kingdom.
+Magellan sells products and services in the global marketplace and has manufacturing facilities in Canada, the United States, the United Kingdom, and India (jointly owned).
 See "Risks Inherent in Magellan's Business - Fluctuations in the value of foreign currencies could result in currency exchange losses".